hyrsh/lilith/README.md

  - None of the code is "perfect" and far from done
  - I am open to any improvement, but I have very limited time
  - This repo is actually just for me but if someone wants to run the app: you are welcome to do so :)
+ - I just created some dummy backgrounds because I do not own any rights to car brand logos and vehicle designs, just replace the round shape with your logo of choice and the wireframe with an actual model

 ## Basic usage